dmarnerides/pydlt/docs/source/quickstart/images.rst

 ``Type and View Conversions``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use :func:`dlt.util.change_view` to convert between views.
+:func:`dlt.util.change_view` can be used to convert between views.
 Please see the
 documentation for available views.

 .. code-block:: python3